Aiken City Council repeals coronavirus mask mandate

 All three have said they would be comfortable with a repeal in the near future, once more people are vaccinated.
 Memorial Day was floated.

-“I want to make something perfectly clear — perfectly clear.
+“I want to make something perfectly clear – perfectly clear.
 I am in support of removing this.
-I am in support of remove the masks,” Price said Wednesday.
+I am in support of removing the masks,” Price said Wednesday.
 “The question is the timing.”

 Nearly 40,000 Aiken County residents had been fully vaccinated as of Wednesday morning.
 More broadly, about 32% of South Carolina residents had been fully vaccinated.

-Mayor Rick Osbon and council members Kay Biermann Brohl, Andrea Gregory and Girardeau supported the recision.
+Mayor Rick Osbon and council members Kay Biermann Brohl, Andrea Gregory and Girardeau supported the rescission.

 Girardeau and Brohl previously voted against enacting mask rules in Aiken; they have repeatedly expressed concerns about government overreach, not masks themselves.
 Osbon and Gregory were the swing votes Wednesday night.